Analyzing FOMO: Fear of Missing Out

 FOMO, experts explain, is a term coined in 2002 by marketing strategist Dan Herman, and was included in the Oxford Dictionary in 2013, with this official definition: “Anxiety that an exciting or interesting event may currently be happening elsewhere, often aroused by posts seen on social media.”

-Don’t let FOMO stand in the way of your personal happiness.
-Just because on social media it may seem like friends, celebs, or total strangers look like they’re enjoying life and having wonderful experiences—and it’s making you envious—doesn’t mean they’re really happy.
-Not everything you see online is real.
+Don’t let FOMO stand in the way of your personal happiness in the real world.
+Just because social media platforms make it seem like friends, celebs, or total strangers look like they’re enjoying life and having wonderful experiences—and it’s making you envious—doesn’t mean they’re really happy.
+Not everything you see online is real, and not all social media engagement is positive.

 That’s FOMO.
 It’s sometimes described, says TIME.com, as not just the sense that you could be doing more with your life; but also feeling like “life is short” and you’re missing out on important moments others are currently experiencing.
-You may ponder things such as, why did I gain 15 lbs in 3 months, why am I working overtime, why did I have to cancel my tropical vacation, and why am I single?
-And these overwhelming feelings are compounded oftentimes by “happy” pictures of others on social media.
+You may ponder things such as: “Why did I gain 15 lbs in 3 months, why am I working overtime, why did I have to cancel my tropical vacation, and why am I single?”
+And these overwhelming feelings are compounded oftentimes by “happy” pictures of others on social media, making you feel worse than you should.

 Why do people experience FOMO?
 Because they’re unhappy in their own lives and/or craving connections—and that’s normal.
 We all have moments when we’re not happy or super stressed out, or wondering why we don’t have anything “exciting” going on.

-According to experts, not shockingly, adolescents use social networking sites at a high rate and as a result, may experience FOMO as a result.
+According to experts, not shockingly, research shows that adolescents use social networking sites at a high rate and as a result, may experience FOMO as a result.
 However, on the flip side of that, FOMO acts as a mechanism that triggers higher social networking usage.

-Meaning, if you’re feeling unfulfilled, chances are you’ll spend more time on social media sites—and basically, you become addicted to your computer or cell phone hoping to alleviate boredom…but instead, experience FOMO.
+Meaning, if you’re feeling unfulfilled, chances are you’ll spend more time on social media sites—and basically, you become addicted to your computer or cell phone hoping to alleviate boredom…but instead, experience negative effects like FOMO.

 Getting over FOMO